Broccoli: Cultivation

+The growth of the broccoli head is temperature dependent, with higher temperatures leading to poorer head formation, while growth slows below 41 °F. The specific response of broccoli to long-term heat-stress conditions, such as may occur with climate change, remain undetermined.

+Broccoli is harvested before the flowers on the head bloom in a yellow color.
+Broccoli cannot be harvested using machines, but rather is hand-harvested.

 Production

-In 2023, global production of broccoli (combined for production reports with cauliflowers) was 26.5 million tonnes, with China and India together accounting for 65% of the world total (table).
+In 2024, world production of broccoli (combined with cauliflowers) was 27 million tonnes, with China and India together accounting for 73% of the total (table).
 Secondary producers, each having about one million tonnes or less annually, were the United States, Mexico, and Spain.

-In the United States, broccoli is grown year-round in California – which produced 92% of the crop nationally – with 95% of the total crop produced for fresh sales in 2018.
+In the United States, broccoli is grown year-round in California, which produced 92% of the crop nationally for sales as fresh produce in 2024.

 Nutrition

 Raw broccoli is 89% water, 7% carbohydrates, 3% protein, and contains negligible fat (table).
 A 100 g reference amount of raw broccoli provides 141 kJ of food energy and is a rich source (20% or higher of the Daily Value, DV) of vitamin C (99% DV) and vitamin K (85% DV) (table).
 Raw broccoli also contains moderate amounts (10–19% DV) of several B vitamins and the dietary mineral potassium, whereas other micronutrients are low in content (less than 10% DV).
-Broccoli contains the dietary carotenoid, beta-carotene.
+Broccoli contains the dietary provitamin A carotenoid, beta-carotene.